Chaplink2/class-project/README.md

 ## Assignment (Part 3)
 ### Final Report

-The format of the final report may vary.
-Reports may be publication-style (Abstract-Background-Methods-Results-Discussion-Conclusion), they may be a Jupyter Notebook, etc, depending on the specific problem.
+Please submit your final report as a MarkDown document as a Pull request to the Class Project assignment.
+The format of the final report may vary depending on your topic.
+If you need a template to follow, use: (Abstract-Background-Methods-Results-Discussion-Conclusion).

 ## Assignment (Part 4)
 ### Lightning Talk

 Create a 3-minute video of a narrated slideshow or demo of your project.
 Be sure to describe the problem you are addressing, the software and data you are using, any lessons learned, and any future work that could follow where you left off.
+Instructions for recording and posting videos will be shared on d2l.